1967 Newark riots: Background

 Unemployment and poverty were very high, with the traditional manufacturing base of the city having been fully eroded and withdrawn by 1967.
 Further fueling tensions was the decision by the state of New Jersey to clear tenement buildings from a vast tract of land in the Central Ward to build the new University of Medicine and Dentistry.
 Thousands of low-income African American residents were displaced at a time when housing in Newark was aging and subjected to high tax rates.
+Later reports also pointed to Hassan Jeru-Ahmed as a possible agitator in the days leading up to the riots.

 Many African Americans, especially younger community leaders, felt they had remained largely disenfranchised in Newark, despite massive changes in the city's demographic makeup.
-Mayor Hugh J. Addonizio–– to date the last white mayor of the city–– took few steps to adjust to the changes and provide African Americans with civil leadership positions and better employment opportunities.
+Mayor Hugh J. Addonizio – to date the last white mayor of the city – took few steps to adjust to the changes and provide African Americans with civil leadership positions and better employment opportunities.

 Despite being one of the first cities in the country to hire black police officers, the department's demographics remained at odds with the city's population, leading to poor relations between black people and the police department.
 Only 145 of the 1,322 police officers in the city were black (11%), mirroring national demographics, while the city grew to be over 50% black.
 Black leaders were increasingly upset that the Newark Police Department remained dominated by white officers, who would routinely stop and question black youths with or without provocation.

-Inciting incident

 The riots in Newark occurred 2 years after riots in Los Angeles and came at a time when racial tensions were high.
 Historians believe that the shrinking of the economy, increased unemployment, and a city with a majority African American population which was being run by white politicians increased tensions during that era.

-This unrest and social change came to a head when two white Newark police officers, John DeSimone and Vito Pontrelli, arrested a black cab driver, John William Smith, on the evening of July12 at 9:40p.m.
-After signaling, Smith passed the double-parked police car, after which he was pursued and pulled over by the officers.
-He was arrested and beaten by the officers and taken to the 4th Police Precinct, where he was charged with assaulting the officers and making insulting remarks.
+Inciting incident